kazukageorge/CPP-Classifier-Tensorflow/README.md

-# Clathrin Coated Pits Classififer using traces of Auxilin and Clathrin usng Tensorflow
+# Clathrin Coated Pit Classifier

 This is repository has the codes used to classify the traces of auxilin and clathrin molecules thats cooperate to form a clathrin coated pits inolved in how cells eat and transport outside-the-cell material.
 Images were collected using a micrscope.